Information Sciences and Technology, B.S. (Information Sciences and Technology)

 Supporting Courses and Related Areas

-Attainment of third-level proficiency in a single foreign language 112
+Attainment of third-level proficiency in a single world language 112

 Select 6 credits of international courses in foreign culture from College-approved list6